Flucytosine Side Effects

 Applies to flucytosine: oral capsule

-Hepatic side effects have included jaundice, hepatic dysfunction, bilirubin elevation, increased hepatic enzymes, and acute hepatic injury including hepatic necrosis with possible fatal outcome in debilitated patients.
+Acute hepatic injury including hepatic necrosis with possible fatal outcome in debilitated patients has been reported.

 More about flucytosine